Matars/gitfetch/README.md

 **When It Might Seem "Inaccurate":**
 If you're viewing only recent weeks with generally lower activity, everything might appear in lighter colors.
 This is actually correct - those weeks truly have fewer contributions compared to your overall history standards.

-**Recommendation:** The current coloring is accurate.
-Custom dimensions don't reduce accuracy - they just show different portions of your accurately-colored contribution history.

 ## Intelligent Layout System

 gitfetch automatically selects the best layout based on your terminal dimensions: